aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 - Tweak your reward function to incentivize your car to drive faster : you’ll want to specifically modify progress, steps and speed variables.
 - Clone your model to leverage training experience.
 Please note that you will not be able to change action space once a model is cloned, otherwise the job will fail.

-## Step 5: Analyze model performance by inspecting the RoboMaker logs
+## 3.5: Analyze model performance by inspecting the RoboMaker logs
 If you do want to go a step further, you can evaluate the performance of each model that was trained during the training job by inspecting the log file.

 To download the log file from CloudWatch you can use the following code with [Amazon CLI](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html).